Iyanla Vanzant on Her Life-Threatening Health Emergency (3:49)

 Treatment of toxic diverticulitis includes:

 · Medicines.
 Treating the original condition or infection may help reduce toxic diverticulitis.
-Anti-inflammatory medicines help to reduce inflammation.
-Antibiotics help to treat or prevent infection.
+Antibiotics can aid in infection prevention or treatment and anti-inflammatory medication can help inflammation go down.

 Surgery.
 If less invasive treatments don’t reduce the size of the toxic diverticulitis within 2 to 3 days, you may need surgery to remove part or all of the colon.
 If you develop septic shock as part of the spectrum of diseases of toxic diverticulitis, you will be admitted to the intensive care unit of the hospital.